nicocrm/aqueduct-sync/README.md

 In which case, `myLogger` must have a `debug` method.

 Setting the logger only has an effect when it is done before pipes have been added.

+## TODO

+ * Being able to specify the interval as a CRON-type schedule string instead